 Although the use of (big) data in diplomatic reporting is still relatively novel, ministries of foreign affairs (MFAs) have already started to use new forms of data for other activities.
 Consulates manage large databases to issue e-visas and monitor nationals abroad.
 These databases also enable them to timely assist citizens in emergency settings.
 In public diplomacy, MFAs are increasingly adopting big data tools to understand the public image and discourse related to their country on social media platforms, and to be able to craft targeted messages to different key audiences.
 In development co-operation and humanitarian aid, big data has enormous potential as an early warning system, and to better target aid and deliver it more expediently.

 How can diplomats be better equipped for the data-driven era?

 Early initiatives on data diplomacy have started developing.
 For example, the British Foreign and Commonwealth Office plans to establish a Data Director and to strengthen the use of data-mining, as announced in its recently published report, Future FCO.
-Other diplomatic services are exploring data diplomacy from a multidisciplinary approach, taking into considering the skills that diplomats need to harness the benefits of data.
+Other diplomatic services are exploring data diplomacy from a multidisciplinary approach, taking into consideration the skills that diplomats need to harness the benefits of data.

 The Finnish MFA is also looking at the impact of big data on diplomacy, and commissioned DiploFoundation to conduct policy research on the subject.
-As part of this research, a first roundtable, held in Geneva, brought together diplomats and practitioners from international organisations to address (big) data in diplomatic reporting, humanitarian affairs, public diplomacy, development, and the sustainable development goals.
+As part of this research, a first roundtable, held in Geneva, brought together diplomats and practitioners from international organisations to address (big) data in diplomatic reporting, humanitarian affairs, public diplomacy, development, and sustainable development goals.
 Questions of data security, data generation and management, and the limits of (big) data were also tackled.